 Research Areas: Her research and publications focus in the following areas: management of information security; computer crime; computer ethics, electronic commerce; and E-Government.

 Research Areas: Dr. Robertson's research focus is in the areas of network security and e-commerce.
-Rob has participated in the IEEE SoutheastCon Conference in 2005, presenting a paper on the Critical Success Factors in E-Commerce for Small Business.
-He also presented at the Global Information Technology Management Conference on Vulnerability Assessment and at IEEE SoutheastCon Conference on Security Auditing, Policies and Practices in 2006.
-Rob also had a paper: Risk Management in E-Commerce published in the Journal of Knowledge, Culture, and Change Management, this past summer 2007.
+Rob has participated in the IEEE SoutheastCon Conference, presenting on the Critical Success Factors in E-Commerce for Small Business.
+He also presented at the Global Information Technology Management Conference on Vulnerability Assessment and at IEEE SoutheastCon Conference on Security Auditing, Policies and Practices, and others.
+Rob has published in the Journal of Knowledge, Culture, and Change Management, on Risk Management in E-Commerce.

 Research Areas: Dr Tadayon has conducted original research in the field of data mining, especially algorithms involving neural networks.
 He has been involved in several applied research projects funded by Boeing, FAA, Anderson Co, as well as smaller companies like Optimal Engineering Solutions in a variety of applications including Cost Estimation Techniques for Software Development using Neural Networks, Flight Operation Risk Assessment Systems (FORAS), Statistical Analysis for General Aviation Accidents, Development of a Data Gathering Software for Projects (PMEG), Missing Data Analysis System (MIDAS), development of a database and interface with mathematical models for evaluating software.